Trellis-Deployment/trellis/docs/ApiStack.md

 - "GET /authenticate" - Not used anymore
 - "GET /signup"
-  - Receives a url paramater named `code`
+  - Receives a url parameter named `code`
   - Adds the github user corresponding to the code to the `users` table
   - Returns the github `login` from the code provided
 - "GET /signin"
-  - Receives a url paramater named `code`
+  - Receives a url parameter named `code`
   - Updates the github user token in the `users` table
   - Return the github `login` from the code provided
 - "GET /repos"